cyanching/Scitify/README.md

 ### Set up your email credentials securely in `/bin`
 ```
-python3 email_setup.py --email your_email --password your_password --service outlook_service
+python3 email_setup.py --email your_email --service outlook_service
 ```
 or if you prefer Gmail
 ```
-python3 email_setup.py --email your_email --password your_password --service gmail_service
+python3 email_setup.py --email your_email --service gmail_service
 ```
+You will be prompted to enter your password in hidden input mode.
 If you have two-factor authentication set up, which is common for Gmail, you need to acquire an `App password` instead of using your Google account password.

 ### Set up your Twitter credentials securely in `/bin`
 1. Hold or register a Twitter developer account.